 South Cornwall · PL25

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Charlestown, that work is shaped by the place itself — Charlestown is a Georgian-planned harbour village south of St Austell, World Heritage designated for its china clay shipping history, with tall ships still moored in the harbour, with a building stock that leans toward Georgian harbour cottages and Victorian villas.
+A PL25 site visit comes before a Charlestown sketch, every time — Charlestown is a Georgian-planned harbour village south of St Austell, World Heritage designated for its china clay shipping history, with tall ships still moored in the harbour, with a building stock that leans toward converted clay-shipping warehouses and modern carefully matched coastal homes.

 • Conservation Area